Bi-Lipschitz embedding metric triangles in the plane: Introduction

-In \Cref{sec:heart}, we use an example that we call the \textit{twisted heart} to show that the constant $4\sqrt{7/3}$ cannot be improved.
+\begin{thm} Every metric triangle embeds in $\mathbb{R}^2$ under the tripodal embedding with distortion at most $D = 4\sqrt{7/3} \approx 6.11$. \end{thm} In \Cref{sec:heart}, we use an example that we call the \textit{twisted heart} to show that the constant $4\sqrt{7/3}$ cannot be improved.
+To our knowledge, this example has not been considered in the literature previously.
 This leaves open the question of the best possible value for the distortion $D$ with an arbitrary embedding.
 Let $\lip(\triangle)$ denote the minimum value for which any metric triangle embeds in $\mathbb{R}^2$ with distortion at most $\lip(\triangle)$.
 A simple example, called the \textit{three-petal rose}, shows that $\lip(\triangle) \geq 2$; see \Cref{sec:rose}.
 The example of the twisted heart suggests an even larger value for $\lip(\triangle)$, perhaps roughly the value $4$.
 However, we have not been able to find any general embedding method that improves upon the tripodal embedding.

 \begin{ques} What is the value of $\lip(\triangle)$? \end{ques}

 In \Cref{sec:examples}, we study the previously mentioned examples, along with two other representative examples: tripods and the intrinsic circle.
 Specifically, we consider the problem of finding distortion-minimizing bi-Lipschitz embeddings for these triangles.
 We can think of such a distortion-minimizing embedding as an optimal ``Euclidean realization'' of the original triangle.
 Note, however, that such an embedding is typically not unique; since the distortion of an embedding depends only on the worst pair of points in the space, one can typically perturb a given embedding elsewhere without affecting the distortion.